The Victor — a 39-story high-rise from Hines — will tower over Victory Park.

 The Victor's ninth floor dining room will be available for rent.

-Tracy and Kent Rathbun opened a Pan Asian restaurant, Imoto, in Victory Park.
+Tracy and Kent Rathbun opened a Pan Asian restaurant, Imoto, in Victory Park in 2019.

 Cinépolis USA is opening its first luxury cinema in Victory Park.